For springs manufactured up to 0.75 in diameter in a cold-wound environment, two techniques can be used.

 The wire may also be coiled without a mandrel.
 This is generally done with a central navigation computer (CNC) spring manufacturing machine.

 Spring-tempered wire is pushed forward over a support block toward a grooved head that deflects the wire, forcing it to bend.
 The head and support block can be moved relative to each other in as many as five directions to control the diameter and pitch of the spring that is being formed.

 Hot winding is a spring manufacturing technique used for thicker wire or bar stock.
 The spring material can be coiled into springs if the metal is heated to make it flexible.
-Standard industrial coiling machines can handle steel bar up to 3 in diameter, and custom springs have reportedly been made from bars as much as 6 in thick.
+Standard industrial coiling machines can handle steel bars up to 3 inches in diameter, and custom springs have reportedly been made from bars as much as 6 inches thick.
 The steel is coiled around a mandrel while molten hot.
-Then it is immediately removed from the coiling machine and plunged into oil to cool it quickly and harden it.
+Then it is immediately removed from the coiling machine and plunged into oil to cool it quickly and harden.
 At this stage, the spring steel is too brittle to function as a spring, and it must subsequently be tempered.

 Katy Spring & Mfg., Inc.